-- WONCA: World Organization of National Colleges, Academies and Academic Associations of General Practitioners/Family Physicians - More precisely the lis-al relationship polyhierarchy is a Directed Acyclic Graph [DAG] - The current SNOMED International licensing and download service (https://mlds.ihtsdotools.org) is targeted at Affiliates in Non-Member Territories and those in Member countries that do not currently provide a download site.
+More precisely the |is-a| relationship polyhierarchy is a Directed Acyclic Graph [DAG] The SNOMED International licensing and download service (https://mlds.ihtsdotools.org) is targeted at Affiliates in Non-Member Territories and those in Member countries (note some countries have their own download sites).

-4 Choosing an Approach to Implementation
+4. Choosing an Approach to Implementation